Welcome to The Motherhood Maze! I hope you’ll stay a while.

 Journalling.
 Ever since I could read and write, I’ve kept some sort of diary.
 In the younger formative years, I wrote typical “Dear Diary” entries describing my days and who in my family I found particularly annoying.
 These days, my journalling consists mainly of memory-keeping for the kids, expressing mindfulness and gratitude, getting negative thoughts or feelings out on paper and goal setting.

 Travel.
 Before the kids came along, dear husband and I did a lot of holidaying.
 We worked so that we could travel!
-We still travel with the kids but we don’t go so far and, obviously, the itineraries look very different.
+We still travel with the kids but the itineraries look very different (not that we mind.
+The jetlag on the other hand…).